On Bergman's Diamond Lemma for Ring Theory: Remarks

 I have to mention at least that there is the correction and updates for the paper.
 Refer to Bergman \cite{bergman2}.

 The Diamond Lemma has another origin, although Newman \cite{newman} is already mentioned.
 For that, refer to Bokut et al \cite{bob} and Shirshov \cite{shirshov1}.
+Also see Matveev \cite{Matveev}.
 Historically, Shirshov \cite{shirshov1} gave the present lemma first for Lie algebras.
 Someone calls the Diamond Lemma Schirshov-Bergman's diamond lemma.

 To get more recent trends for the Diamond Lemma, I would like to cite, among others, Chenavier \cite{chena1}, Chenavier and Lucas \cite{chena-lucas}, Elias \cite{elias1} and Tsuchioka \cite{tuchioka1}.
 There the reader will find much more information on the lemma and see some practices as an application to representation theory, as an example.